-During the workshop, you will deepen your understanding of a problem, define your approach, and learn the fundamentals of prototyping and testing solutions.
-After the workshop, you will have opportunities for additional support to further design and potentially scale your solution.
-You will also be eligible to apply to Stage 2 of our programming, the CityBridge Design Fellowship.
+During the workshops, you will deepen your understanding of a problem, learn the fundamentals of piloting planning, and participate in a network of innovators for education.
+After the workshop, you will have opportunities for additional support and to apply to Targeted Networks or Design Fellowship.

 Design Studio is the first of three stages in the CityBridge Incubator aimed at creating excellent and equitable schools and educational ventures.